knmnyn/cs4248-2120/_pages/about.md

 1. _The course is stated as having a physical class for the L1 section at Lecture Theatre 15.
 Is that correct?_

    Yes.
-Lecture will be on Fridays physically at LT15.
-LT15 has a physical safe distancing limit of 50 students, so the first 50 students are welcomed at the LT and we will implement the NUS Classroom Attendance System to ensure that those who wish to attend can.
+Lecture will be on Fridays physically at <s>LT15</s> i3 Auditorium.  i3 Auditorium has a physical safe distancing limit of 50 students, so the first 50 students who take the respective poll are welcomed at the auditorium.
+We will implement the NUS Classroom Attendance System to ensure that those who wish to attend can.
 If coming to the class, please make it to the venue by 8:55 so that class can start on-time.

    A fixed Zoom session e-learning option will be given out students to attend class if not attending physically (see first QA item).